Food is Our Medicine

 Certificate of Completion

-Receive a personalized certificate with your name and date upon completion of the 2025 Food is Our Medicine community of practice.
+Receive a personalized certificate with your name and date upon completion.

 Benefit from discounted rates to advance public health goals and improve access to culturally appropriate food in health care.